mandis-ncs/blog_pass/README.md

 ```bash
 http://localhost:8080/posts/1
 ```
-This will set the Progress Status as ENABLE if succed or FAILED if something goes wrong.
+This will set the Progress Status to ENABLE if successful or FAILED if there's an issue.

 * ✅ GET ALL
-With this command, you can see all the Posts registred, the comments associated, and their Progress Status History.
+Retrieve all registered posts, associated comments, and their Progress Status History using:
 ```bash
 http://localhost:8080/posts
 ```
-(Note: You can try login with user credentials.
-See more below.)
+(Note: You can also log in with user credentials.
+More below.)

 * ✅ PUT
-With this command, the Post will be reprocessed.
+Reprocess a post using:
 ```bash
 http://localhost:8080/posts/{postId}
 ```

 * ✅ DELETE
-To delete an Post, you can use the same command as before.
-The difference, is that the Post Status will be setted as DISABLE.
+Delete a post using the same command as before.
+The post's status will be set to DISABLE.
 ```bash
 http://localhost:8080/posts/{postId}
 ```
-### 😃 Register your own User ###
+### 😃 Register Your Own User ###
-As said, you can register and login with your own credentials.
-Therefore, the application gives you a user by default:
+As mentioned, you can register and log in with your own credentials.
+By default, the application provides the following user:
 ```bash
 Username: user
 Password: user123
 ```

 * 😃 REGISTER USER
-Now, to register a new User, you can go to the testing software and choose a POST method with the URL:
+To register a new user, send a POST request to:
 ```bash
 http://localhost:8080/blog-pass/auth/register
 ```

-You have to provide a JSON body like the following format:
+You have to provide a JSON body in the following format:
 ```bash
 {
     "username" :  "newUser",
     "password" : "newUser123"
 }
 ```
-Remenber that the User credentials can only access the GET ALL method to see the registered Posts.
+Note that user credentials can only access the GET ALL method to view registered posts.

 (Obs: As is used a embedded database with drop-create configuration, the newUser created will be erased when the application stop to running.)

 * 😃 LOGIN
-You can go to the Authorization tab again and put your new credentials.
-But before this, you can test with your credentials are valid, by provinding the JSON body as above in the URL:
+In the Authorization tab, use your new credentials.
+You can also test whether your credentials are valid by sending a POST request with the JSON body mentioned above to:
 ```bash
 http://localhost:8080/blog-pass/auth/login
 ```

 ### ❌ Exceptions
-If you send a bad request or search by an ID that doesn't exist, we provide some advice to prevent errors.
+If you send a bad request or search by an ID that doesn't exist, it is provided some advice to prevent errors.
 For example, if you try the following POST URI, the error message "The post id should be between 0 and 100." will appear.

 ```bash
 http://localhost:8080/posts/10123
 ```

-### 💡 New Knowledges ###
+### 💡 New Knowledge Gained ###
-It was very interesting applying some new technologies I was not addapted to as:
+It was fascinating to apply new technologies that I wasn't previously accustomed to, such as:

-*  ActiveMQ Artemis embedded message brocker, so the queues to receive requests will be created automaticaly
+* Using ActiveMQ Artemis embedded message broker to create queues automatically for receiving requests
-*  OpenFeign Client to consume data from an external resource
+* Utilizing OpenFeign Client to consume data from an external resource
-*  Using ENUMS to save the Progress Status while processing a Post, that with the register of time possibility compare the velocity and capacity of my API
+* Employing ENUMS to save the Progress Status during post processing, allowing for time-based comparisons of my API's velocity and capacity
-*  Putting some basic security with Spring security
+* Implementing basic security measures with Spring Security

 ### 🧪 Tests
-It was applyed some simple tests with [JUnit](https://junit.org/junit5/) and [Mockito](https://site.mockito.org/) to test if Exceptions were throwed in error cases in the class 'Service'.
+Simple tests using [JUnit](https://junit.org/junit5/) and [Mockito](https://site.mockito.org/) were performed to ensure that exceptions are thrown in error cases in the 'Service' class.
-* To run the Service class tests in your repository, you can go to the 'PostServiceImplTest' and press the button to run.
+* To run these tests, navigate to the 'PostServiceImplTest' class in your repository and click the run button.

 (Note: the test is placed in "src/test")